Ugochukwuodinaka/Students-Mental-Health-Analysis/README.md

 <br />

 ### Data Cleaning, Transformation and Loading using MS Sql Server:
-- There was no serious data cleaning or transformastion carried out here.
-The dataset came cleaned, i just made sure that the data types of the fields are of the right types and that fields all reported 100% valid for the column quality.
+- The dataset was sourced clean, though a little transformation was done, i also made sure that the data types of the fields were of the right types and that the fields all reported 100% valid for column quality in Power Query Editor.

 **Power Query View**